-- Reduce normal functioning and creation of red blood cells which carry oxegen to all parts of the body.
+- Reduce normal functioning and creation of red blood cells which carry oxygen to all parts of the body.

 When taken in large doses vitamin B2 may cause diarrhea and increased urine amounts.
 You should check with your doctor before taking extra B2 if you are taking medications for acne (anticholinergic), depression, phenobarbital, and probenecid (or any other prescription medications).
 These and other medications can increase or decrease the amount of B2 in your body.
 7

 Vitamin B3 is one of the essential nutrients that we need in our diet and is included in many vision health formulations.There are several forms of vitamin B3.
 Niacin is a supplement that is often prescribed to help lower cholesterol, raise HDL and lower lipoprotein and triglycerides, while another form, niacinamide (nicotinamide), does not lower cholesterol.
 However, too large doses of B3 can cause flushing, headaches, liver damage and problems with diabetes, so you should always check with your health care provider.

 - Not enough niacin in the diet may bring about problems with lesions on the skin and in the mouth, upset stomach, anemia, and headaches.